HomeServicesProjectsAbout UsFAQContactBlog & Social

 · Solar,conservation area,PD rights

 Solar panels have been a mainstay for those wanting to upgrade their homes and make them more efficient.
-For the longest time it has been common knowledge that planning permission is required for solar panels on a front roof slope in a conservation area but this is not right.
+For the longest time it was accepted via 'common collective knowledge' that planning permission is required for solar panels on a front roof slope in a conservation area but this is not right.

 Permitted development